 This test is administered to students in Grades 4, 8 and 10.
-In this test, the students are supposed to produce an independent essay in response to a writing prompt.
+Students are supposed to produce an independent essay in response to a writing prompt.
 This sample must represent excellence in organization, focus, supporting ideas used and standard conventions of English language.

 Types of testing items included – Performance task (Prompted essay)